Secondary Factors in Neuropsychological Functioning

-Peter Arnett, Ph.D.
+Peter Andrew Arnett, Ph.D.

-Neuropsychology of Sports Concussion & MS Programs
+Director of the Neuropsychology of Sports Concussion and Multiple Sclerosis (MS) Programs

 Penn State University

 Secondary factors – depression, anxiety, fatigue, sleep, and pain, among others – are very common in many neurological conditions.
 These factors generally intersect with neurocognitive functioning, often in a negative way.
 However, many secondary factors are treatable and represent a potentially reversible cause of cognitive impairment.
 Additionally, even when treatment does not reverse cognitive impairment, it can significantly improve patient quality of life.

 The first part of this two-part webinar series will explore secondary factors and how they are related to neuropsychological functioning more generally.
 The second part will consider the prevalence and clinical relevance of these secondary factors in the context of specific neurological conditions including sport-related concussion, multiple sclerosis (MS), and mild cognitive impairment (MCI)/dementias.
 Participants will learn how to assess and consider these factors clinically, and how to incorporate this knowledge into routine neuropsychological assessments to improve patient care.